yegor256/blog/_drafts/_lazy.md

 unless you are paid for it.

-First of all, when the task, which you are going to be paid for, is in front of you and you can't understand how to solve it, don't _blame_ yourself.
+First of all, when the task, which you are going to be paid for, is in front of you and you can't understand how to solve it, don't _blame yourself_.
 You are not supposed to be an expert in the legacy code you just opened up.
 Strictly speaking, you are not supposed to be an expert in anything.
 A project, <del>unlike your mom</del>, doesn't expect you to